zizzfizzix/keystone/examples/extend-graphql-subscriptions/README.md

-## Feature Example - Extend GraphQL Schema GraphQL TS
+## Feature Example - Extend GraphQL Schema to enable subscriptions

-This project demonstrates how to extend the GraphQL API provided by Keystone with custom queries and mutations using [graphql-ts](https://github.com/Thinkmill/graphql-ts).
+This project demonstrates how to extend the GraphQL API provided by Keystone with custom queries, mutations and subscriptions with custom context and authentication.
+For more information on Subscriptions see https://www.apollographql.com/docs/apollo-server/data/subscriptions
-It builds on the [Blog](../blog) starter project.

 ## Instructions